docsforadobe/after-effects-expression-reference/docs/text-style.md

 Returns the value of Justification of the first paragraph of a Text layer.

 !!!
 WARNING
-    The left and right values for alignment/justification will be reversed if the Text layer’s [TextStyle.direction](#textstyle-direction) is set to use right-to-left.
+    The left and right values for alignment/justification will be reversed if the Text layer's [TextStyle.direction](#textstyle-direction) is set to use right-to-left.
 You can control this using the Property or Paragraph panel, or via [TextStyle.setDirection(value)](#textstyle-setdirection).

 **Type**